Prayer is fundamental to our communion with God, making it essential to experiencing true contentment amid affliction.

 God tells us to pray continuously about all our concerns, but he grants only those petitions that align with his will.

-Because we cannot fully ascertain his will from our earthly viewpoint, we often ask him for things that are outside the scope of his intentions.
+Because we cannot fully discern his will from our earthly perspective, we often ask him for things that fall outside his intentions.

-These unanswered prayers can raise doubts about his trustworthiness.
-Insights about this dilemma are presented here.
+These unanswered prayers can cast doubt on his trustworthiness.
+This dilemma is explored here.